-- 4.17 Priority species and priority habitats are those that have been identified as being the most threatened and requiring conservation action under the UK Biodiversity Action Plan (UK BAP).
-The priority list is produced by the Joint Nature Conservation Committee (JNCC) and currently contains 1150 species, and 65 habitats. - 4.18 These priority habitats and species are listed on the Section 41 list of the National Environment and Rural Communities Act 2006 and are considered to be Species of Principle Importance.
-Additionally, the Buckingham and Milton Keynes Biodiversity Action Plan4 identify those habitats of importance for the county and include plans for their conservation and management. - 4.19 Proposed developments impacts on any of these priority habitats, whether within a locally designated site or not (i.e. non-protected sites), will be a material consideration in the determination of a planning application (Para 175 NPPF).
+- 4.9.
+Priority species and priority habitats are those that have been identified as being the most threatened and requiring conservation action under the UK Biodiversity Action Plan (UK BAP).
+The priority list is produced by the Joint Nature Conservation Committee (JNCC) and currently contains 1150 species, and 65 habitats. - 4.10.
+These priority habitats and species are listed on the Section 41 list of the Natural Environment and Rural Communities Act 2006 and are considered to be Habitats and Species of Principle Importance. - 4.11.
+The World Conservation Union (IUCN) assess the conservation status of species, subspecies, varieties and even selected subpopulations on a global scale in order to highlight taxa threatened with extinction, and therefore promote their conservation.
+The IUCN Red List uses a set of criteria relevant to all species to evaluate the extinction risk